.

 Check your own website for free now

-On 20.05.2021, the German Bundestag passed the new TTDSG, which newly regulates the use and consent of cookies and any other information in the visitor's browser.
+On 20.05.2021, the German Bundestag passed the new TDDDG, which newly regulates the use and consent of cookies and any other information in the visitor's browser.
 Particular attention should be paid here to the fines that come into play.

 The storage of information in the end user's terminal equipment or access to information already stored in the terminal equipment is only permitted if the end user has consented on the basis of clear and comprehensive information.
 The information of the end user and the consent have to be provided in accordance with Regulation (EU) 2016/679.